Introduction to USD

 USD organizes data into hierarchical namespaces of Prims (short for “primitive”).
 In addition to child prims, each prim can contain Attributes and Relationships, collectively known as Properties.
 Attributes have typed values that can vary over time; Relationships are multi-target “pointers” to other objects in a hierarchy, and USD takes care of remapping the targets automatically when referencing causes namespaces to change.
 Both prims and properties can also have (non-time-varying) metadata.
 Prims and their contents are organized into a file abstraction known as a Layer.

-Built on top of this low-level, generic scene description, USD provides a set of schemas that establish a standard encoding and client API for common 3D CG concepts like:
+Built on top of this low-level, generic scene description, USD provides a set of schemas that establish a standard encoding and client API for common 3D computer graphics concepts like:

-- Geometry.
-The UsdGeom schemas define (OpenSubdiv-compliant) meshes, transforms, curves, points, nurbs patches, and several intrinsic solids.
-It also defines: the concept of arbitrary primvars as attributes that can interpolate across a geometric surface; geometric extents and aggregate, computed bounding boxes; pruning visibility; and an attribute called purpose that expresses a (non-animatable) conditional visibility useful for deploying level-of-detail proxies and guides.
+The UsdGeom schemas define OpenSubdiv -compliant meshes, transforms, curves, points, nurbs patches, and several intrinsic solids.
+It also defines: the concept of arbitrary primvars as attributes that can interpolate across a geometric surface; geometric extents and aggregate, computed bounding boxes; pruning visibility; and an attribute called Purpose that expresses a (non-animatable) conditional visibility useful for deploying level-of-detail proxies and guides.

-- Shading.
-The UsdShade schemas define primitive shader nodes that can be connected into networks and packaged into materials, on which one can create a public interface of attributes that will drive parameters in the contained shader networks.
-Although the UsdShade schemas are used in the USD plugins for transmitting renderman shading from Maya to Katana, please be aware that these schemas are in flux until the 1.0 USD release.
+The UsdShade schemas define primitive shader nodes that can be connected into networks and packaged into reusable materials, on which one can create a public interface of attributes that will drive parameters in the contained shader networks.
+UsdShade also provides flexible mechanisms for binding geometry to materials so as to define their lighting response (and physics) characteristics.

-The following is a very compact description of USD's composition semantics, with pinpoint links to more detailed descriptions.
-You can also read a longer, more graphic and leisurely description.
+The following is a very compact description of USD’s composition semantics, with links to more detailed descriptions.

 The most powerful and unifying aspect of USD’s composition semantics is that all of the above operators can be applied to any prim, in any combination, and the composition engine will resolve the resulting graph in a predictable way.
 The other desirable property that falls out of this uniform treatment of composition arcs is that stronger layers in a composition can override the scene description in weaker layers uniformly, regardless of whether the weaker layers were subLayered, referenced, inherited, etc. A stronger layer can override the following with respect to weaker layers: